 This may limit escrow holdbacks to repairs that require some work on the outside of the home, such as repairs to a roof, yard, or plumbing accessed outdoors.

-Here are some types of repairs that may qualify for an escrow holdback:
+Here are some types of repairs that are factors that affect property value and residents’ safety and may qualify for an escrow holdback:

 • Pest control

 • Roof repair

 Again, there are no sure things or guarantees of how an escrow holdback will work.
 That’s because it is ultimately up to all of the involved parties to agree on the terms.

 Beyond the weather causing a delay, lenders are often looking to determine whether the repairs present a risk to the property (their collateral) or present health and safety issues to the prospective occupants.
 As you might imagine, a lender generally won’t want to make a loan for a property that they believe could threaten the health or safety of its occupants.